The must-have crochet supplies for amigurumi

 Every crocheter should have a personal toolkit outfitted with their absolute favorite crochet tools – the can’t-live-without things that make crochet work a breeze.
-I mainly crochet jewelry and amigurumi and my toolkit reflects that.
-While this list is likely to change over the years, I am absolutely loving these crochet tools at the moment…
+I mainly crochet amigurumi and my toolkit reflects that.
+I keep this list updated with my favorite amigurumi tools as I discover new must-haves and find even better tools!

 Some links in this post are affiliate links.
 This means that at no extra cost to you, I will receive a small commission on purchases made through these links.
 Thank you for supporting the content you see here on Tiny Curl!

-I started crocheting using Susan Bates aluminum hooks, but they hurt my fingers after long crochet seshs and the yarn would sometimes catch on the seam of the hook.
+I started crocheting using Susan Bates and Boye aluminum hooks, but they hurt my fingers after long crochet sessions and the yarn would sometimes catch on the seam of the hook.
 I upgraded all of my hooks to Clover Amours and have NEVER looked back.
+The shape, feel, and grip are perfection.
 This set has most of the hooks you’ll need for amigurumi crochet all the way to looser crochet for blankets or garments.
-They are a DREAM to crochet with.
-The shape, feel, and grip are perfection.
-I know many crocheters that swear by these hooks, whether you use a knife grip (like me) or a pencil grip.
-These hooks are a bit of an investment, so I would recommend trying some less expensive hooks if you are just starting out and when you fall in love with crochet (and I know you will!), upgrade to these awesome hooks.
-The hooks I reach for the most are B (2.25mm), C (2.75mm), and D (3.25mm) depending on my yarn weight.
+You can also buy the hooks individually before committing to the full set.
+The hooks I reach for the most are size B (2.25 mm), size C (2.75 mm), and size D (3.25 mm) depending on my yarn weight.

-These are an absolute must if you are crocheting amigurumi or in the round.
-I use these to mark the first stitch of each round.
+These are an absolute must if you are crocheting amigurumi to mark the first stitch of each round.
 I use both the locking and split kinds depending on the project.
 (Update: These Clover Quick Locking stitch markers are my new #1 favorite stitch markers for crocheting amigurumi.
 They are really thin and unlock just by giving them a tug.
 AND they don’t leave a hole in your work.)

 This is kind of a boring amigurumi topic, but stuffing has a huge impact on the finished product.
 I thought I would be smart and buy some generic/cheap polyester stuffing.
 Surprise, surprise – it was lumpy and dense.
 Not really what you want your dolls to be.
 Fairfield Poly-fil stuffing is the real deal.
-It is soft and squishy and so nice in dolls.
+It is soft and squishy and SO NICE in amigurumi.
 The one con is that the fibers tend to get everywhere because they are very fine.
+I now buy my Poly-Fil in these awesome 5 pound boxes – it’s a really great deal if you know you’re going to use a lot of stuffing!

 Because you are working with such a thin hook for amigurumi, you’re going to need a thin tapestry needle to weave in you ends.
 This collection has served me very well and has a good assortment of sizes.